DaxStudio/DaxStudio-Docs/docs/tutorials/writing-dax-queries.md

 ![](./evaluate-customer.png)

 But you don't just have to use a table name, you can use any function that returns a table.
-To get a distinct list of all the values in a column you can use the [VALUES](https://dax.guide/values) function which returns a table with a single row with all the unique values from the specified column.
+To get a distinct list of all the values in a column you can use the [VALUES](https://dax.guide/values) function which returns a table with a single column with all the unique values from the specified column.

 ```dax
 EVALUATE